 The office of the TROA Administrator is an independent entity that oversees operations of the Truckee River and Truckee River reservoirs.
-The Administrator is responsible for carrying out the terms and conditions of TROA.
-Primary responsibilities are to: (1) classify Credit Waters, (2) keep records of, and prepare reports covering water storage, release, exchange, and use, (3) schedule and coordinate operations, (4) ensure Credit Waters are used for their designated purposes, and (5) coordinate with the Federal Water Master to avoid conflicts with water rights under the Orr Ditch decree.
-Under current administration by the federal Orr Ditch Court in Nevada, the position of TROA Administrator and the Federal Water Master are filled by the same person.
+The TROA Administrator is responsible for carrying out the terms and conditions of TROA, and the primary responsibilities of this position are to: (1) classify credit waters, (2) keep records of, and prepare reports covering water storage, release, exchange, and use, (3) schedule and coordinate operations, (4) ensure credit waters are used for their designated purposes, and (5) coordinate with the federal Water Master to avoid conflicts with water rights under the Orr Ditch decree.
+Under current administration by the federal Orr Ditch Court in Nevada, the position of TROA Administrator and the federal Water Master are filled by the same person.